About Teaching Drum

 In 1989, Teaching Drum incorporated as a 501(c)3 nonprofit school, acquired an 80 acre wilderness parcel on an undeveloped lake for its outdoor classroom, and began operating year-round.
 New offerings included an annual primitive skills rendezvous called the Old Way Gathering, hide tanning and shelter building courses, and wilderness retreats.
 By 1999, the primitive camp known as Nishnajida (Ojibwe for Camp Where the Old Way Returns) was well-established on the lakeshore preserve, which made it possible to begin the long-awaited year-long wilderness immersion program.
 In 2007, the Wild Moon, a month-long sister program, began at new preserve called Mashkodens (Ojibwe for Little Prairie), where adults and children come together to live for one month out in the wilds of the Northwoods.

-Our mission is to function as a bridge to the wisdom and lifeway skills of our native ancestors (which we call the Old Way), that we may reconnect with our intrinsic selves and relearn how to live honorably and respectfully with each other and the Earth.
-To assist us, we guide and support our healing by fostering personal growth by truthspeaking, awareness and attunement, circle consciousness, inner guidance (dreams, intuition, ancestral memories), and other qualitative skills training.
+OUR MISSION is to function as a bridge to the wisdom and lifeway skills of our ancestors, that we may reconnect with our intrinsic selves and relearn how to live honorably and respectfully with each other and the Earth.

-The Drum is a universal musical instrument and the center of many tribal people’s lives.
-Joining the beats of their hearts with the rhythm of the Earth, the beat of the Drum calls them together to be of one voice, one heart.
-In this place of communion with the essential self, with clan, and with the Circle of Life, native peoples find the wisdom and guidance to walk their lives with honor and purpose.
-These teachings of the Drum are the foundation of Teaching Drum Outdoor School.
+THE NAME Teaching Drum Outdoor School is derived from the drum, which is a universal musical instrument and the center of many tribal people’s lives.
+Joining the beats of their hearts with the rhythm of the Earth, the beat of the Drum calls them together to be of one voice and one heart.
+In this place of communion with the essential self, with clan, and with the Circle of Life, we can find the wisdom and guidance to walk our lives with honor and purpose.
+This is the foundation of Teaching Drum Outdoor School.

 The Land: Where Wilderness is the Classroom